 Nature and the environment certainly aren’t the first topics that come to mind when reflecting on the legacy of Martin Luther King, Jr. The Civil Rights movement predated the environmental movement by a decade.

 But as a visionary, King talked about many issues that touched on justice and spoke against the separation of moral judgement from technological advancements.
 And King’s legacy gave fruit to the environmental justice movement, which seeks to ensure the right to a clean and healthy environment to all people.
-And he often framed issues in the universal terminology of the natural world.
+Also, he often framed issues in the universal terminology of the natural world.

 We’ve compiled a list of choice quotes from King that bring nature to Civil Rights.
 What do his words mean to you?